Cooking With Our CSA

 Instructions

 • Pour the mixture over the vegetables and using your hands or a spoon, toss the vegetables to coat in the mixture.
-Sprinkle with herbs and roast for about 40 minutes, increasing the heat to 400 degrees at the 20 minute mark.
-Roast until the vegetables begin caramelize slightly and the edges are crisp.
+Sprinkle with herbs and roast for about 40 minutes until the vegetables begin caramelize slightly and the edges are crisp.

 • Remove from oven and allow to cool slightly.
 Keep oven on to toast focaccia croutons.
 Dice focaccia into ½ inch cubes then place the cubed on a rimmed baking sheet lined with parchment paper.
 Toast the cubes in the oven for about 7 to 10 minutes until the outer edges are golden and crisp.
 Remove from oven and set aside.